Skip to content

 #The Roku Channel

 The Roku Channel runs on Roku devices but also works in a web browser and on Fire TV, iOS, Android, and Samsung TVs.
 The free catalog includes thousands of films, hundreds of free live channels, and a rotating set of original series.
-We tested it on Roku Ultra and the catalog felt closest in size to Pluto TV with slightly fewer linear channels and a deeper on-demand layer.
+In size it sits closest to Pluto TV, with slightly fewer linear channels and a deeper on-demand layer.

 The Roku Channel does not require a Roku device, but a free Roku account is required to watch outside Roku hardware.
 Geographic availability is mostly US and Canada, with a few channels in the UK.